Tennessee Turkey Hunting

 - On a Young Sportsman Hunt, youths must be accompanied by a non-hunting adult 21 years of age or older, who must remain in a position to take immediate control of the hunting device and is not required to have a license.
 Multiple youths may be accompanied by a single qualifying adult.

-- Turkeys must remain intact until checked in.
+- Turkeys must remain intact until tagged and checked in.

-- Turkeys defined as “bonus” animals on public land hunts do not count toward statewide bag limits (See WMA section for details).
+- All turkeys harvested on public land hunts count toward statewide bag limits (see WMA section for details).

 Wildlife Management Areas

-- Many WMAs are open with statewide seasons and bag limits, though some have restricted dates or quota hunts (see WMA section for details).
+- Many WMAs are open with statewide seasons and bag limits, though some have restricted dates or quota hunts.

 Spring Turkey Shooting Hours